Day 1 Dover

 Day 9 Fontainebleau - Dover

-After breakfast we begin the return journey home, aiming to pause in Senlis en route before crossing by Eurotunnel or ferry, to the Ramada Dover (or a similar stop).
-On arrival you will be met and guided to your Titan vehicle, for the journey home.
+After breakfast we begin the return journey home, aiming to pause in Senlis en route before continuing to Calais and the Channel crossing.
+Upon arrival in Dover, your Titan vehicle will be waiting for the journey home.